bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_1-The-Reducer-Pattern/Objects/Understanding.md

 #### Answer:   (A)

-- Hints: As a matter of convention, type is most often used to identify the what action case we are triggering.
+- Hints: (A)  As a matter of convention, type is most often used to identify the what action case we are triggering.

 ## Question 5